Embedded Systems Engineering (Master of Science)

 |

 The admissions committee will verify whether you fulfill the special prerequisites outlined in the admissions regulations.
-For further information please contact the program coordinator (see contact persons). |
+This is a courtesy translation of the admission regulations. |

-Application deadlines: |
+Application periods: |

-Applications for the winter semester 2021 will begin on April 1.
-May 15 (non-EU nationals), July 15 (EU nationals) for the winter semester |
+March 1 - May 15 (non-EU nationals), March 1 - July 15 (EU nationals) for the winter semester |

-Faculty affiliation: | Faculty of Engineering |
+Faculty affiliation: |

 Curriculum